samhiggie/PUAnalysis/README.md

 In general To see what needs to be fixed ``` grep -r FIXME *``` or ``` CHECKME```.

-Currently the CRAB/Farmout instructions need to be updated
 | Kind Of Issue  | Issue Detail |
 | ------------- | ------------- |
 | ES Scaling    | Put me back?  |